zuberman/mini-weatherapp-react/README.md

 - CSS and some placeholder React components have been supplied for you.
 You can insert the main photo into the element with the id `photos` and thumbnails into the element with id `thumbs`.

 - Before starting to code, draw a layout diagram and a tree diagram of the components.
 Have a think about which component will have state and what they will store.
-Also, what data will need to be passed to passed to other components as props.
+Think about what data will need to be passed to other components as props.

 ## Objectives